 It was especially great to wear it on our Maine Windjammer cruise.
-It was great knowing I didn't have to take it off to shower or go in the water.
+Knowing I didn't have to take it off to shower or go in the water was great.
 (A bonus, because I didn't want to forget it on the ship or the shore if I took it off for either.)

 You don't have to do much to maintain its shine and color.
 The OMEGA Sailing Bracelet care is pretty simple.
 The only thing you need to make sure you do is to rinse it off with tap water after you get out of the ocean.
 To clean it further, simply wash it with warm water and soap.
 The same cleaning method applies to the braided nylon strap OMEGA Sailing Bracelets.